 Jeff Hitchlock has been teaching chess for over 40 years.
 For the past 12 years, he taught chess in Cleveland, Ohio public and private schools before moving to Florida in 2018.
 In 2019, he started working for Hillsborough Community College Summer Chess Camps.
 Jeff also works for, "Alton Academy 4 Chess" and "Chess Scholars", local and national chess organizations, respectively.
 Jeff has 7 years’ experience as a Tournament Director.
 He is a Hillsborough County and Florida Public School approved Contractor with Level 2 background screening.

 “I love teaching chess to the youth in our community.
 Many studies have proven that chess improves academic performance, as well as increasing success later in life."
 Jeff Hitchlock

 This summer, give your kids a summer camp experience they will always remember!
 HCC Kids' College Camps provide opportunities for youths to experience fun, quality programs, learn new skills, make meaningful friendships and rediscover themselves outside of their usual routines.

 We are offering full day specialty camps that run from 9:00AM - 4:00PM as well as half day Black Rocket camps for students interested in tech and coding.
 Extended care (beginning at 7:30AM and ending at 5:30PM) is available FREE of charge.

 Multiple locations to choose from

 Military, Multi-sibling, Early Bird, HCC Faculty, and Full/Half summer Discounts

 We are hopeful we will be able to hold in-person camps this year.
-However, in the event we are not able to do so as a result of Covid - we do have a back-up virtual option.
+However, in the event we are not able to do so as a result of Covid-19 - we have a virtual contingency plan.